 On working days, two peaks can be observed, one in the morning between 6 a.m. and 9 a.m. and one in the evening period between 7 p.m. and 10 p.m.
-(Figure 19).
+(Figure 21).
 Whereas the morning peak is postponed by about 4 hours (between 10 a.m. and 2 p.m.) during the weekend, the evening peak almost remains unchanged.
-Defra (2008)43 more recently published a similar daily profile measured in UK.
-For this reason, it seems to be reasonable to assume that the daily profile shown in Figure 19 is still valid today.
+More recently, Defra (2008)46 published similar information on hot water consumption pattern in UK, from which the following daily profile has been deduced (Figure 22).
+For this reason, it seems to be reasonable to assume that the daily profile shown in Figure 21 is still valid today and similar for all European countries.